rohitl17/cab-dynamic-pricing/documentation/api_documentation.md

   iv) Click Create.
 The console navigates to the Dashboard page and your project is created within a few minutes.
 3) Go to the Google Maps Platform option using top-left button < Credentials.
 4) On the Credentials page, click Create credentials > API key.
 Copy the API key to add to the software_configuration.py file.
-5) Go to APIs & Services and ensure the Distance Matrix API and Geocoding API are enabled for future use.
+5) Go to Dashboard > APIs & Services and verify that Distance Matrix API and Geocoding API are present in the list of enabled services in your account to ensure error free usage of these APIs.

 <br>
 ### 2) Google Oauth API key